 Doctoral Researcher, Study of Religions, University of Helsinki

 I am a doctoral researcher at the University of Helsinki Study of Religions department.
 First I studied philosophy, but ended up graduating as a Master of Arts majoring in history.
-In my current research all these perspectives are combined.
-My research interests include changes in the Finnish religious landscape, especially the history of freethought/atheism and esotericism, transnational networks and mediation of ideas, the relation between esotericism and science, and the uses of history.
+In my current research these perspectives are combined.
+My research interests include changes in the Finnish religious landscape, especially the history of esotericism, transnational networks and mediation of ideas, different interpretations of esotericism, and the uses of history.

-Keywords: freethought, atheism, theosophy, anthroposophy, the Prometheus-Society, the Theosophical Society in Finland, the Anthroposophical Society in Finland, networks, esotericism and science
+Keywords: freethought, theosophy, anthroposophy, the Theosophical Society in Finland, the Anthroposophical Society in Finland, networks, esotericism and science

 Publications related to the project: